 - Networking and professional development opportunities

-SROP participants are expected to participate full-time during the 8 week program.
-Participants may not enroll for classes, concurrent summer programs, or hold other employment during the period of the program.
-SROP is held on the U-M Ann Arbor campus.
+SROP participants are expected to participate full-time during the 8-week program.
+Participants may not enroll in classes, concurrent summer programs, or hold other employment during the period of the program.
+Program start and end dates cannot be modified.

-Please read eligibility requirements carefully, as they may differ from Summer Research Opportunity Programs at other member universities that participate in the Committee on Institutional Cooperation (CIC) SROP programs.
-Students from diverse backgrounds in the social sciences, physical or natural sciences are encouraged to apply.
-Before starting your application, make sure to review the “Faculty Mentor Project List” for a list of research projects available this summer.
+Please read the eligibility requirements carefully, as they may differ from Summer Research Opportunity Programs at other member universities that participate in the Big Ten Academic Alliance SROP programs.
+Students from diverse backgrounds in the social sciences, physical or natural sciences, and engineering are encouraged to apply.

 - Have a minimum overall 3.0 GPA (on a 4.0 scale).

-- Be entering their junior or senior year in college (at a school other than the University of Michigan) and not scheduled to graduate before December 2015.
+- Be entering their junior or senior year in college (at a school other than the University of Michigan, Ann Arbor) and not be scheduled to graduate before December 2018.

 - Have a genuine interest in academic research and/or teaching as a career.

-Applicants must meet one or more of the following criteria:
+Applicants must also meet one or more of the following criteria:

-- Have demonstrated commitment to diversity in the academic, professional, or civic realm through their work experience, volunteer engagement, or leadership of student or community organizations.
-By diversity, we mean efforts to reduce social, educational or economic disparities based on race, ethnicity or gender, or to improve race relations in the United States.
+- Have demonstrated a commitment to diversity in the academic, professional, or civic realm through their work experience, volunteer engagement, or leadership of student or community organizations.
+By diversity, we mean efforts to reduce social, educational, or economic disparities based on race, ethnicity, or gender, or to improve race relations in the United States.